Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Finite-temperature results

 For the $\bar\mu=0D$, there is one-to-one correspondence between the difference $(zV - \frac{U}{2})$ and a critical temperature $T_\text{c}$ of the continuous CO-NO transition (cf. also Refs. \cite{RobaszkiewiczPSSB1973,RobaszkiewiczAPPA1974}):

-It is shown in Fig. \ref{fig:finT}a, and is also the highest temperature at which CO can exist (see phase diagrams in Fig. \ref{fig:finT}b).
+It is shown in Fig. \ref{fig:finT}a, and is also the highest temperature at which the charge order can exist (see phase diagrams in Fig. \ref{fig:finT}b).
 It has an asymptotic behaviour in the large $(zV - \frac{U}{2})$ limit:

 For an arbitrary filling, the self-consistency equations for the continuous CO-NO transition (when it exists) are not simplified much, but it is still useful to find it solving